Does the idea of School Market Day for your child make you feel anxious about what you need to make?

 8. Dream Catcher

-Dream catchers are fun to make, beautiful to look at, and kids love them.
 However, creating them is probably more appropriate for older primary school students or middle school students and older.

 9. DIY Bouncy Balls